ltfschoen/react-redux/README.md

 * `npm run test:watch`
 * Change from `progress` to `spec` in package.json Mocha script configuration for more verbose outputs

+## Production Build

+* Run production build locally with `npm run build` and go to http://localhost:3000

 ## Config